 Rose courageously bowled his left-arm orthodox to perfection with one of the most powerful hitters in the world, Kieron Pollard, staring down at him.

-Sri Lankan cricketing great Kumar Sangakkara recently praised Rose by throwing his name in the ring as a future Australian spin-bowler, a great endorsement for one of the Stars favourites.
+Sri Lankan cricketing great Kumar Sangakkara has also heaped praise on Rose by throwing his name in the ring as a future Australian spin-bowler, a great endorsement for one of the Stars favourites.